debs-obrien/debbie.codes/content/articles/js-array-at-method.md

 ### Using the slice method

 Or you could use the slice method where you can slice from one index to another to get the value you want.
-However this method will return an array with the which might not necessarily be what you are want.
+However this method will return an array which might not necessarily be what you want.

 ```js
 array.slice(-1)